Tell Me Why (video game)

-Tell Me Why is an episodic adventure game developed by Dontnod Entertainment and published by Xbox Game Studios.
+Tell Me Why is a 2020 episodic adventure game developed by Dontnod Entertainment and published by Xbox Game Studios.
 The game consists of three chapters released for Windows and Xbox One in late 2020.
 It follows a pair of twins, Tyler and Alyson, with the ability to communicate with each other through telepathy, who reunite after ten years in their hometown in rural Alaska and investigate the death of their mother.
-A recurring theme of the story is the fallacy of memory, as the narrative explores the twins' childhood trauma and how they may each remember pivotal moments differently.
+A recurring theme of the story is the fallibility of memory, as the narrative explores the twins' childhood trauma and how they may each remember pivotal moments differently.

-Since it was announced in November 2019, the game has been noted for being the first AAA video game to feature a transgender person as a main character.
+Since it was announced in November 2019, Tell Me Why has been noted for being the first major studio video game to feature a playable transgender main character.
 The developers consulted with expert groups for its themes, notably GLAAD, a non-governmental organization (NGO) monitoring media coverage of LGBT people, to ensure authentic and respectful portrayal of LGBT characters.
-A trans man was cast as the voice actor for Tyler Ronan, of the two main characters, who had transitioned during his time away from his sister.
+A trans man was cast as the voice actor for Tyler Ronan, one of the two main characters, who had transitioned during his time away from his sister.

-It received generally favorable reviews, with critics praising the complex characters, voice acting, narrative design and setting, as well as its competent handling of culturally sensitive subjects such as transgender topics.
+Tell Me Why received generally positive reviews from critics, who praised the complex characters, voice acting, narrative design and setting, as well as its competent handling of culturally sensitive subjects such as transgender topics.
 Criticisms included inconsistent storytelling and lack of engaging gameplay.